ibbles/LearningUnrealEngine/Niagara modules.md

 Then the modules of the Particle groups are executed, once for each particle.
 Then the modules of the Render groups are executed.

+Module Usage Bitmask dictate when a module may be used.
+Particle groups: Particle Spawn, Particle Spawn Interpolated, Particle Update, and Particle Event.

+A module start with an Input Map.
+This is our access point to the payload.
+We get data from the map and do some work.
+When we have a result we write it back to the parameter map.
+Open, read, work, write, close.
+Engine namespace: The thing that owns this particle system.
+Module namespace: Things that I as a model author have added and exposed.
+Particle namespace: Data that belong to the current particle.
+Map Get Particles.Velocity and Module.VelocityScale → Multiply the two → Map Set Particles.Velocity.

+Default values for parameters can be provided in a module.

 In addition to when a module is executed, the group assignment also control what data the module operates on.
 Each collection of data is called a namespace.
 Modules in the group that correspond to a namespace can read/write parameters in that namespace, and read parameters in the namespaces above it.